Charlotte Isabel Wheeler-Cuffe: Career

-Publication
+Personal life

-While in Burma she produced The Burma alphabet, a book illustrated by her watercolours.
-This was sold at five rupees a copy to raise funds for a new hospital, the Queen Alexandra's Children's Hospital, in Mandalay.
+On 8 March 1967, Wheeler-Cuffe died at Leyrath 11 weeks short of her one hundredth birthday.

 Legacy

 Wheeler-Cuffe instructed that her watercolours of Burmese orchids and other plants should remain "indefinitely" in the National Botanic Gardens, Glasnevin.
 Later, her correspondence with her mother and Polly Prochazka was also deposited there by Captain Anthony Tupper, as well as a number of her sketchbooks.
 However, watercolours (landscapes of Ireland and Burma) and miscellaneous other items were sold when the contents of Leyrath were auctioned in September 1993, and so are widely scattered.